YasinAsif/QA-Engineer-Portfolio/README.md

 ## 💡 Portfolio Philosophy

-> "This portfolio isn't just about showcasing projects—it's proof of consistent learning, problem-solving ability, and commitment to quality.
+> "This portfolio isn't just about showcasing projects it's proof of consistent learning, problem-solving ability, and commitment to quality.
 Every commit tells a story of growth."

 ---